jh3nd3rs0n/jargyle/README.md

 ```

-Also, you will need to specify Java system properties to use a security mechanism that implements the GSS-API (for example, Kerberos is a security mechanism that implements the GSS-API)
+Also, you will need to specify Java system properties to use a security mechanism that implements the GSS-API (for example, Kerberos is a security mechanism that implements the GSS-API).

 The following is a sufficient example of using the Kerberos security mechanism: